 Synchronizes distribution and profile data from Uyuni to Cobbler.
-For more information, see [Client-configuration > Cobbler >].
+For more information about autoinstallation powered by Cobbler, see [Client-configuration > Autoinst-intro >].

 compare-configs-default:

 Compares configuration files as stored in configuration channels with the files stored on all configuration-enabled servers.
 To review comparisons, click Systems tab and select the system of interest.
 Go to Configuration > Compare Files.
 For more information, see reference:systems/system-details/sd-configuration.pdf.